 - Maximum potential - a no-risk opportunity for you to sample the latest crop of highly talented, motivated and hard-working students

 - Low costs - you do not need to employ the intern.
-Instead, you may offer assistance in the form of an education bursary, of no less than $413 per week for internships commencing after 01 September 2019.
-The bursary is reviewed annually and will increase (after 01 September 2020) to $420 per week.
+Instead, you may offer assistance in the form of an education bursary, of no less than $413 per week ($420 per week for internships commencing after 01 September 2020).
 Most Internship Providers offer more than the minimum.

 - Limited commitment – assuming 40 hours/week the intern will be with you for up to 24 weeks (in order to complete the required number of hours).